 EXPRESS SHIPPING: ROYAL MAIL TRACKED 24 - UNITED KINGDOM

 This is a tracked service so you can check your delivery is on the way.
-Your order should arrive the next working day from day of despatch.
+Your order should arrive within 1-2 working days from day of despatch.
 Deliveries are made on Saturdays.
 You will be sent an email or SMS message to confirm delivery.
 We charge a flat-rate of £5 for Tracked 24 orders, meaning you can order multiple items with no increase in shipping costs.